The ultimate guide to influencer marketing for retail brands

 Choosing the right retail influencers for your brand

-Casting influencers is a complex process.
-These tips should get you started on the right foot.
+Casting influencers can be a complex process.
+Let us help you start on the right foot.

 1 Don’t focus on followers

 Micro-influencers, who have between 1,000 and 100,000 followers, are known for their high engagement rates.
-The micro-community is often underestimated by brands, but they are highly effective in their niche.
+Brands often underestimate the micro-community, but they are highly effective in their niche.

 When choosing influencers for your retail marketing strategy, don’t ignore the impact micro-influencers have across critical communities.